freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 - Enter `ls` into the terminal
 - Make sure you are in the `project` folder first
 - Enter `cd ~/project` to get to the `project` folder if you aren't there
+- If you used the reset button, you may need to enter the above command to get to the correct folder even if it looks like you're already there

 ## 290. Change Directory